fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     ```

     Notice that a new `AccountNumber` field is generated for the new account.
 The `CustomerId`, `Balance`, and `AccountType` fields are copied from the existing account.
-The `interestRate` field is not copied because it's a static field that's shared across all instances of the BankAccount class.
-The `customerId` field is copied because the intension is to create a new account for the same customer.
+The `InterestRate` field is not copied because it's a static field that's shared across all instances of the BankAccount class.
+The `CustomerId` field is copied because the intension is to create a new account for the same customer.

 1. Open the Program.cs file.